sezero/tyrquake/readme.txt

  Tyr-Quake
 -----------

-Date:		2019-12-03
+Date:		2021-07-16
-Version: 	0.66
+Version: 	0.67
 Author:		Kevin Shanahan (aka.
 Tyrann)
 Webpage:	http://disenchant.net
 email:		kevin@shanahan.id.au

 Why?
 ----
-At this point, it's just to exercise my brain with some low-level programming.
 I want this to be a version of Quake that basically looks like the Quake of old, but one that works on current operating systems.
-Some enhancements may be added, as long as they don't completely change the look and feel of the original game.
+Some graphical enhancements may be added, as long as they don't completely change the look and feel of the original game.

 Building:
 ---------